imbryan/day-tracker/README.md

 # Day Tracker
 This is a desktop program designed to help you track daily statistics.
 Requires python to be installed.
-Run 'python interface.py' to execute this script.
+Run **python interface.py** to execute this script.

 ## Features
 ### Current